oddbird/css-sandbox/src/sass/color-spaces/proposal.md

 ### Parsing Color Components

-This procedure accepts an input argument `input` to parse, along with a `max` argument representing the number of color channels allowed, then throws any common errors if necessary, and returns either `null` (if the syntax contains special CSS values), or a list of parsed values:
+This procedure accepts an input argument `input` to parse, along with an `expected` argument representing the number of color channels expected, then throws any common parse errors if necessary, and returns either `null` (if the syntax contains special CSS values), or a list of parsed values:

   * If `input` is a [special variable string][], return `null`.

+  * If `input` is a bracketed list, or a list with a separator other than 'slash' or 'space', throw an error.

-  * If `input` is an unbracketed slash-separated list:
+  * If `input` is a slash-separated list:

     * If `input` doesn't have exactly two elements, throw an error.